knuesel/typst-minideck/lib/fonts.typ

   Missing values in `text-weights` for thin, regular and black will be set to the standard values and other missing values will be interpolated.

-  Missing keys will be taken from the default scheme.
-This guarantees that `scheme.text` will exist, but not that it will contain particular keys such as `font`: if a font scheme defins `text: (:)` it won't be overriden by the default scheme.
+  Missing keys or keys set to `auto` will be taken from the default scheme (this guarantees that `scheme.text` will exist, but not that it will contain particular keys such as `font`).
 */
+// Non-normalized schemes: can have missing values (to be copied from default
+// scheme), missing text weights (to be copied from typst defaults) and
+// non-standard font names (to be lowercased).
+#let _abnormal-schemes = (
-// The `default` scheme defines the valid keys
+  // The default scheme defines the valid keys
-#let default-scheme = (
+  default: (
     text: (:), // default font: Linux Libertine
     text-weights: (:),
     raw: (:), // default font: DejaVu Sans Mono
     math: (:), // defont font: New Computer Modern Math
     delta: 300,
-)
-#let schemes = (
-  default: default-scheme,
+  ),
-  libertinus-sans: default-scheme + (
+  libertinus-sans: (
     text: (font: "Libertinus Sans"),
   ),
-  fira-sans: default-scheme + (
+  fira-sans: (
     text: (font: "Fira Sans"),
     raw: (font: "Fira Mono", weight: "medium"),
     math: (font: "Fira Math"),
     text-weights: (bold: "medium"),
   ),
-  fira-sans-light: default-scheme + (
+  fira-sans-light: (
     text: (font: "Fira Sans"),
     text-weights: (regular: "light", medium: 350, bold: "regular"),
     raw: (font: "Fira Mono", weight: "regular"),